mboeh/woodhouse/README.markdown

       -J-XX:MaxPermSize=128m

-Performance will generally be better with the @--server@ flag:
+Performance will generally be better with the `--server` flag:

       --server